 If your feelings of depression don’t seem to be going away, it’s important you seek help.
 Visiting your GP can be a good first step, while using Occupational Health support at your work can also be helpful.
 Remember, your condition is treatable.

 Alternatively, you can get in touch with Priory for the very best in private treatment for depression.
 There are many different of avenues of support available, such as talking therapies including cognitive behavioural therapy (CBT) and antidepressant medication if your depression is more severe.
-Call us on 0800 840 3219 or make an enquiry today and find out how our expert, established treatment for depression can help you to get your mental health back on track.
+Call us today and find out how our expert, established treatment for depression can help you to get your mental health back on track.